LJnano

 Overview

 LJnano provides a local laser simulator that connects to a browser interface via WebSockets.
 It's designed to be minimal and focused on running the bundled clitools chain efficiently.
-LJnano comes with its own set of clitools in the clitools/
+LJnano comes with its own set of clitools in the clitools/ directory, which includes generators, filters, and exporters for processing point lists.

 Installation